 Multi-site facilities leaders are under pressure from both sides.
 Customer expectations are rising, while Direct Store Operating Expense (DSOE) continues to climb.
 Over the past two years, DSOE increased 12.7%, with repairs and maintenance up 17.3%.
+Data sourced from the NACS State of the Industry Report 2024.

-Most organizations are overspending 10-15% on their facilities programs.
+Most organizations are overspending 8-15% on their facilities programs.

 Use the TCO calculator below to quantify that leakage and model your true Total Cost of Ownership opportunity.